-Represents the total compensation paid to our PEO in each listed year, as shown in our Summary Compensation Table for such listed year.
-Represents the compensation actually paid to each PEO.
+(3) Represents the compensation actually paid to each PEO.
 Compensation actually paid does not mean that our PEO was actually paid those amounts in the listed year.
 This dollar amount is derived from the starting point of Summary Compensation Table total compensation under the methodology prescribed under the SEC's rules, as shown in the table below.

-The rese Tucker c )wen Ryan Ma rc Huffman Summary compensation table total \$ 8,527,312 \$ 6,841,068 \$ 702,699 Subtract grant date fair value of option awards and stock awards granted in fiscal year (7,851,384) (6,258,431) Add fair value at fiscal year-end of outstanding and unvested option awards and stock awards granted in fiscal year 5,757,084 5,017,794 Adjust for change in fair value of outstanding and unvested option awards and stock awards granted in prior fiscal years (286,778) (65,934) Add fair value at vesting of option awards and stock awards granted in fiscal year that vested during fiscal year 695,807 - Adjust for change in fair value as of vesting date of option awards and stock awards granted in prior fiscal years for which applicable vesting conditions were satisfied during fiscal year (103,695) (46,730) (861,145) Subtract fair value as of prior fiscal year-end of option awards and stock awards granted in prior fiscal years that failed to meet applicable vesting conditions during fiscal year (17,530,730) Compensation actually paid \$ 6,738,346 \$ 5,553,701 \$ (17,755,110)
+Therese Tucker O wen Ryan Marc Huffman Summary compensation table total \$ 8,527,312 \$ 6,841,068 \$ 702,699 Subtract grant date fair value of option awards and stock awards granted in fiscal year (7,851,384) (6,258,431) Add fair value at fiscal year-end of outstanding and unvested option awards and stock awards granted in fiscal year 5,757,084 5,017,794 Adjust for change in fair value of outstanding and unvested option awards and stock awards granted in prior fiscal years (286,778) (65,934) Add fair value at vesting of option awards and stock awards granted in fiscal year that vested during fiscal year 695,807 Adjust for change in fair value as of vesting date of option awards and stock awards granted in prior fiscal years for which applicable vesting conditions were satisfied during fiscal year (103,695) (46,730) (861,145) Subtract fair value as of prior fiscal year-end of option awards and stock awards granted in prior fiscal years that failed to meet applicable vesting conditions during fiscal year (17,530,730) Compensation actually paid \$ 6,738,346 \$ 5,553,701 \$ (17,755,110)

-\The assumptions used for determining the fair values of outstanding and unvested option awards shown in this table are different from those used to determine the fair values disclosed as of the grant date of such awards.
-The assumptions used for determining fair values shown in this table are: 3.80-4.82 years for Expected life, 58.99% - 61.98% for Volatility, 3.76% - 4.48% for the Risk-free rate, and 0% for the Expected dividend yield. \The a
+^{}The assumptions used for determining the fair values of outstanding and unvested option awards shown in this table are different from those used to determine the fair values disclosed as of the grant date of such awards.
+The assumptions used for determining fair values shown in this table are: 3.80-4.82 years for Expected life, 58.99% - 61.98% for Volatility, 3.76% - 4.48% for the Risk-free rate, and 0% for the Expected dividend yield.

 (4) Represents the average of the total compensation paid to each of our NEOs other than our PEO in each listed year, as shown in our Summary Compensation Table for such listed year.
-The names of our NEOs other than our PEO in each listed year, as shown in our Summary Compensation Table for such listed year.
+The names of our NEOs other than our PEO for each such year are listed in the table below.